filipejunqueira/filipej-portfolio/README.md

 - **React + Vite** for a fast development workflow
 - **Tailwind CSS** for styling and responsive layouts
 - **Framer Motion** animations
-- Dark mode toggle with the preference stored in `localStorage` and optionally in Firestore
+- Dark mode toggle with the preference stored in `localStorage`
 - Sections for skills, teaching, career & education, publications, Blender art, command line tools and contact details

 ## Local development